MateusWMachado/vote-system/README.md

 ## How to use the application

 The application will be listening by default on HTTP port 8080.
+After running the docker compose command, enter the url "localhost:16543" and login with the user "test@test.com.br" and password "root", then go to "Add New Server" and enter the following data:
+- Host name/address: teste-postgres-compose
+- Port: 5432
+- Maintenance Database: postgres
+- Username: postgres
+- Password: Postgres2019!

 ## Brief Endpoints documentation